 “We had much different qualities,” he said.
 “Better, with no impurities, and smaller grain size, along with much better thermoelectric properties.”

-Reference: “High thermoelectric performance of MgAgSb-based materials” by Huaizhou Zhao, Jiehe Sui, Zhongjia Tang, Yucheng Lan, Qing Jie, Daniel Kraemer, Kenneth McEnaney, Arnold Guloy, Gang Chen, Zhifeng Ren, 26 April 2014, Nano Energy.
+Reference: “High thermoelectric performance of MgAgSb-based materials” by Huaizhou Zhao, Jiehe Sui, Zhongjia Tang, Yucheng Lan, Qing Jie, Daniel Kraemer, Kenneth McEnaney, Arnold Guloy, Gang Chen and Zhifeng Ren, 26 April 2014, Nano Energy.